 - Messages are used to trigger scheduled tasks.
 For example, you can use a delayed message to trigger a scheduled task that sends notifications to users.

 - The value of the delay for a message must be a non-negative integer.
 Unit: milliseconds.

-- The maximum value is 86400000 (one day).
-If the delay for a message is set to a larger value, the message is considered a common message.
+- The maximum delay is 86,400,000 milliseconds, which are equal to one day.
+If the delay for a message is set to a value larger than the allowed maximum value, the message is considered as a normal message.

-The following table lists the message delay schemes supported by Message Queue for RabbitMQ and open source RabbitMQ.
+The following table compares the message delay schemes supported by Message Queue for RabbitMQ and open source RabbitMQ.

 |Scheme||Open source RabbitMQ||Message Queue for RabbitMQ|

 |Dead-letter exchange and message time-to-live (TTL) of a queue||✔️||✔️|

 |Native message delay scheme of Message Queue for RabbitMQ (recommended)||✖||✔️|

 Native message delay scheme of Message Queue for RabbitMQ